 The first step in the research process is choosing a topic.
 Be sure to review your assignment for requirements/guidelines and talk with your course instructor to make sure you are on the right track.
 If you need ideas, check out these resources as a starting point for a possible topic.

-Start the brainstorming!
 Now that you have a topic, you need to develop keywords and phrases that describe its core concepts/ideas.
-Use these keywords and phrases in your search to help focus it and produce more relevant results.
+Use these keywords and phrases in your search to focus it and produce more relevant results.
 Here is an example:

 How does junk food marketing impact children?

 Next, put those keywords to work!
-Some library search tools along with Google automatically connect multiple keywords with "and."
-This narrows the results to include all of the keywords used in the search.
-Depending on the kind of information you need, you might use "or" and "not" to connect certain keywords.
+Some library search tools (and Google) automatically connect multiple keywords with "and."
+This narrows results to include all of the keywords used.
+Depending on the information you need, you may use "or" and "not" to connect certain keywords.

 This short video walks you through mapping an idea into a research topic.
 You'll also find a concept map template (Microsoft Word) that you can easily download and use for your topic.
 A concept map helps you visually organize your ideas.